FuzzifiED/FuzzifiED.jl/docs/src/tutorial.md

-# FuzzifiED explained in a tutorial
+# FuzzifiED Explained in a Tutorial

-To demonstrate the usage of FuzzifiED interfaces for ED and DMRG, in this section, we use a tutorial that calculates the eigenstates for the Ising model on fuzzy sphere.
+To demonstrate the usage of FuzzifiED interfaces for ED and DMRG, in this section, we use a tutorial that calculates the eigenstates for the Ising model on the fuzzy sphere.
 Specifically, it

 1. calculates the lowest eigenstates in the symmetry sector $L^z=0$ and $(\mathcal{P},\mathcal{Z},\mathcal{R})=(+,+,+)$,
 2. measures their total angular momenta, and